Adam Greenberg (cinematographer): Life and career

 In 1982, Greenberg shot The Last American Virgin, an English-language remake of Lemon Popsicle with much of the same creative team.
 The film failed to match the same level of success as its predecessor however, and the planned sequels failed to materialize.
-Two years later, he shot the James Cameron-directed science fiction action film The Terminator, which became an unexpected success with both critics and audiences, spawning a highly-profitable franchise and propelling its star Arnold Schwarzenegger to stardom.
+Two years later, he shot the James Cameron-directed science fiction action film The Terminator, which became an unexpected success with both critics and audiences, spawning a highly-profitable franchise and propelling its star Arnold Schwarzenegger to film stardom.
 Greenberg went on to become a highly prolific director of photography, working primarily in the comedy and thriller genres.
-Some of these films include the military action film Iron Eagle, the cult vampire Western Near Dark, the neo-noir science fiction thriller Alien Nation, the Best Picture-nominated romantic fantasy film Ghost, Three Men and a Baby and Sister Act.
+Some of these films include the military action film Iron Eagle, the cult vampire Western Near Dark, the neo-noir science fiction thriller Alien Nation, the Best Picture-nominated romantic fantasy film Ghost, Three Men and a Baby, and Sister Act.

-In 1991, Greenberg re-teamed with James Cameron to shoot Terminator 2: Judgment Day, the sequel to The Terminator.
-It was a massive success critically and financially, winning four Academy Awards (Best Makeup and Hairstyling, Best Sound Mixing, Best Sound Editing, Best Visual Effects) and two BAFTAs.
+In 1991, Greenberg worked with James Cameron on Terminator 2: Judgment Day, the sequel to The Terminator.
+It was a massive success both critically and financially, winning four Academy Awards (Best Makeup, Best Sound, Best Sound Effects Editing and Best Visual Effects), as well as two BAFTAs.
 The film earned over $519 million worldwide and remains one of the highest grossing films of all time.
 Greenberg received an Oscar nomination for Best Cinematography for his work on the film.
 This was his second time working with Arnold Schwarzenegger, and the two went on to collaborate several more times with Junior, Eraser, and Collateral Damage.

-Greenberg's latest film had him returning to his native Israel with Footsteps in Jerusalem, an homage to David Perlov that combined In Jerusalem with nine other short documentaries as a means to explore the massive changes Jerusalem has undergone through the decades.
+Greenberg's last film had him returning to his native Israel with Footsteps in Jerusalem, an homage to David Perlov that combined In Jerusalem with nine other short documentaries as a means to explore the massive changes Jerusalem has undergone through the decades.

-Greenberg re-teamed with director James Cameron to oversee the 3-D conversion of Terminator 2, set for theatrical release in 2017.
+He re-teamed with director James Cameron to oversee the 3-D conversion of Terminator 2 in 2017.

+Greenberg died in Los Angeles on October 30, 2025, at the age of 88.